victorpham1997/Automatic-health-declaration-for-SUTD/README.md

 ## Update

 - Version 3 is out, it can **bypass the captcha** :) Due to the updated captcha system **only version 3 is working.**
+- Tested v3 on both Linux and Windows 10

 ## Dependencies